10 Example: Email Campaign Optimization

 Sarah: What are your target improvement goals?
 What would success look like for this project?

-Michael: We’d like to reduce our monthly email spend by 30% while maintaining or improving our current revenue from email campaigns.
+Michael: We would like to reduce our monthly email spend by 30% while maintaining or improving our current revenue from email campaigns.
 That means we need to be much more precise about who we target.

-Sarah: Do you have any constraints or requirements I should be aware of?
+Sarah: Are there any constraints or requirements I should be aware of?
 For example, regulatory requirements or technical limitations?

 David: We need to comply with GDPR and CAN-SPAM Act.
 Also, our ESP (ExactTarget) has some technical limitations on segmentation and personalization.
 We can only use the fields available in their system.